Windows CMD Commands: Mastering the Command Prompt

 The /i option indicates a normal installation of the .msi package located at the provided path.

-The msinfo32 command opens the System Information window, which has details about the system.
+The msinfo32 command opens the System Information window, which displays detailed information about the system.

 msinfo32 CMD output System Information window